Topener/ti.gamedevkit/README.md

 **Dependency**: You need to install the [to.imagecache](https://github.com/Topener/To.ImageCache/) module as well.

+## General note
+All libraries are "to-be-used" on a wrapping view you can call your canvas.
+All elements created rely on positioning based on top/left.
+For complicated positioning you'll have to keep track of calculations for all positions.
+This is not build in any of the libraries.

 ### ti.gamedevkit/cards

 The cards library allows you to instantly make a deck of cards, with helper functions like shuffle, flip and animate to position.